Junker/h02own/README.md

 # H02Own

-The H02Own is a Owntracks gateway for H02 protocol devices.
+The H02Own is a TCP Server Owntracks gateway for H02 protocol devices.
 H02Own obtains GPS positions from these devices and publishes those over MQTT in OwnTracks JSON format as location objects.

 # Supported devices